mrd0x/secblog/src/pages/spoofing-file-extensions-using-gdrive-and-onedrive/index.md

 ![Upload-Docm](./outlook1_upload_docm.png)

 Next, go compose an email to the target and attach that file and immediately intercept the request via Burp (or any other HTTP proxy).
-In the first request look for your file extension and modify it to any extension you'd like.
+In the request look for the current file extension and modify it to any extension you'd like.
 I changed my .docm to .docx.

 ![Burp-Outlook](./outlook_burp.png)